What are the Penalties for Grand Theft and Petty Theft in California?

 California Penal Code §488 states that any other type of theft can be considered to be petty theft.
 A conviction for petty theft comes with a maximum $1,000 fine or no more than 6 months in jail, or both.
 The theft of property valued at less than $50 can be charged as a minor infraction, at the sole discretion of the prosecution, and would involve a maximum $250 fine upon conviction.

 If you or a loved one has been arrested for petty theft or grand theft, you owe it to yourself to seek legal representation immediately.
-No matter the gravity of the situation, when you contact JD Law, a San Diego criminal defense attorney will be able to thoroughly review the charges against you, find any discrepancies in the prosecution's case and advise you on the course of action that will help you seek the most positive outcome.
+No matter the gravity of the situation, when you contact JD Law, a San Diego theft crime attorney will be able to thoroughly review the charges against you, find any discrepancies in the prosecution’s case and advise you on the course of action that will help you seek the most positive outcome.
 Our attorneys understand the impact such charges can have not only on your personal, but professional, life.
 You can count on us to fight hard to protect your rights and to act as the aggressive advocate you need to fight back in court.
 Call today!

 Don’t Waste Any Time!